 Know the Requirements

 Before you go anywhere outside of the United States, you should ensure that you are complying with the local regulations regarding international visitors.

 Please check requirements for acquiring a passport, visa and needed vaccinations.
-To aid students in their research of necessary requirements Career Advancement is pleased to offer Going Global, available to students through UChicago Handshake.
+You can find useful information on individual countries through the U.S. Department of State website, as well as the Centers for Disease and Control.
+To help you research different opportunities, Career Advancement is pleased to offer Going Global, available to students through UChicago Handshake.
 Going Global offers job and internship listings as well as city and country guides for a number of destinations.